dncoble/CubicOptimal/README.md

 There are also /main and /defunct. main contains two classes, each with a main method.
 One, Solver, is for developing the optimal solver.
 The other, Researcher, is for doing experiments. /defunct contains code that at one point I was using, but now don't need.
 Now that I have this git and am doing proper version control, I probably won't need it for too much longer.

 Fair warning, my code contains a lot of comments, and not all of them are exactly professional.
 I've been making this over 2 years now (starting in high school) I think its funny, and rarely delete comments in case they say something important.
 Sometimes when code was moved to different classes I moved comments with them, and then they no longer make sense.

+Current version: 0.2.0
+Plan for versions:
+0.2.1: Complete structure of how packages c, s, h, and q interact.
+0.2.2: Ability to create complex heuristic/coordinates that use math operators (coordinates) and all heuristic abstractions (heuristics)

+1.0.0 released when it's able to optimally solve cubes up to length 20.
+Current ability: 11.